NecmeddinHD/WebTrader/README.md

 If you know how to run Python on your phone and have Telegram installed on your computer, you can copy the video URL from your phone and transfer it to your computer.
 This way, you can use it more comfortably.

 ## TIP:
 If you right-click on a YouTube video from your computer and copy the video URL with the timestamp, you can continue from where you left off directly on your phone.
-If you don't do this, it will behave as if you clicked from the past, and while it may not be exact, you'll continue a few seconds behind the point where you left off.
+If you don't do this, it will behave as if you clicked from the past, and while it may not be exact, you'll continue a few seconds behind the point where you left off and if you want run exe maker and make an exe file.

 # TR  Telegram Web Transfer